 Private health insurance

-If you don’t have public health insurance, or if your annual salary exceeds €32,750, you will need to take out private “Particuliere Ziektekostenverzekering” health insurance.
-This may be an international health insurance policy or a Dutch health insurance policy.
+If you don’t have public health insurance, or if your annual salary exceeds €32,750, then you will need to take out private “Particuliere Ziektekostenverzekering” health insurance.
+This can be either international health insurance or Dutch health insurance.
 There are three levels of contribution: basic, high and total.

 The “Particulière Ziektekostenverzekering” system is different: you must first advance the costs and send the invoices to your insurer.
-You will then receive your refund.
+You will then receive your reimbursement.

 It’s very important to read all the conditions and compare all the offers , as there are often additional charges or clauses that may prevent you from benefiting from health cover.